Cello, a kind of yoga?

 Depending on your preference, body type, cello, it can be through your feet (my favourite) or through the back of your chair and your feet (the second option is not recommended if you are not tall and if you don’t like to play with a long endpin).

 III.
-Connect with your inner voice/inner song, yourself.
+Connect with your inner-voice

 There is no right or wrong in art, be yourself and let your soul speak.